 At REMAP Dustin works on the future internet architecture project Named Data Networking (NDN); focusing on user interface design and human computer interaction (HCI) related issues.
 Dustin has a longstanding interest in collaborative design methods; and how cultural values are expressed in the design new technologies and everyday objects.

 Prior to pursuing a PhD Dustin worked on the PBS documentary series Roadtrip Nation, apprenticed on a Zen Buddhist farm, received an MFA from UCSC Digital Arts New Media program, and lived in London where he worked with Microsoft as a creative director, and was awarded a grant from the Heritage Lottery Fund to direct a new media project that explored the history of a neighborhood park.
-Dustin currently lives in Los Angeles and bikes his daughter to preschool.
+Dustin lives in Los Angeles and can be found biking his daughter to kindergarten most mornings.

 Qualitative and Quantitative Research Methods, Survey Design & Analysis, User Modeling, Controlled Experiments, Ethnography, Observational and Interview techniques, Network Analysis